 The Names & Faces Company

 My latest venture is a business called The Names & Faces Company.
-We're on a crusade to bring good people directories to the world.
+We're on a crusade to bring meaningful people-directories to the world.
 We create smartphone apps to help people in organisations get to know the names and faces of the people around them and get in touch.
 This is not a new communication tool.
 It is not another social network - the world knows we don't need another one of those.
 Just fast access to rich photos and relevant information about the people you engage with day to day, in real life, across the various groups and organisations you belong to.
 Find out more about what we do.

 South Africa is one of the most unequal societies in the world.
 This inequality poses a significant threat to all of us who enjoy South Africa today.
 In discussion with my peers, it has surprised me to discover how little we, as individuals and businesses, have proactively done to address this challenge.
 As a response, my wife, a friend and I have begun a project called Uplift Theory.